ngnhatmih/Outcast-25/README.md

 ------------- | ------------- | ------------- | ------------- |  ------------- | ------------- | ------------- | -------------
 Ally Terrorists | Uncommon | 4 armed ally terrorists entering the map and goes engaging the enemy | 120 | 20 per bullet |
-Ally Soldiers | Rare | 3 armed ally army soldiers entering the map and goes engaging the enemy
+Ally Soldiers | Rare | 3 armed ally army soldiers entering the map and goes engaging the enemy Ally Tank | Legendary | 1 strong tank entering the map and goes engaging the enemy

 ## Scorepowers